 Responding to the Manchester Arena attack I wanted to say a quick thank you to CityCo following the work you did in the aftermath of the Manchester terrorist attack on 22nd May 2017.
 It was clearly...

-- The second most visited city in England by domestic visitors
+- Second most visited city in England by domestic visitors

-- The third most visited UK destination by international visitors
+- Third most visited UK destination by international visitors, an increase of 30% between 2006 and 2016

 - Continuous footfall growth: MCR +5.8% UK -1.3%